elastic/elasticsearch-river-wikipedia/README.md

 	    }
 	}

-The index name defaults to the river name, and the type defaults to page.
+The index name defaults to the river name, and the type defaults to `page`.
 Both can be changed in the index section:

 	{
 	    "type" : "wikipedia",
 	    "index" : {
-	        "name" : "my_index",
+	        "index" : "my_index",
 	        "type" : "my_type",
 	        "bulk_size" : 100
 	    }